What Is Body Dysmorphic Disorder?

-Have false ideas about their looks.
+Have a false image of their looks.
 People with BDD don't see their body as it really is, or as others see it.
 The flaws they focus on are things that others can hardly notice.
-They feel convinced they look ugly, even though it's not true.
+They feel sure they look ugly, even though it's not true.

 What Causes Body Dysmorphic Disorder?

-There is still much to learn about the exact causes of body dysmorphic disorder.
-But experts believe that these things play a role:
+There is still much to learn about the exact causes of BDD.
+But experts believe that these things play a role in causing BDD:

-Serotonin.
+- Serotonin.
 Serotonin is a normal and necessary chemical found in the brain.
-A low supply of serotonin helps explain why BDD happens.
+A poor supply of serotonin helps explain why BDD happens.

-Brain differences.
-Some areas of the brain look and work differently in people with BDD.
+- Brain differences.
+Studies have shown that some areas of the brain look and work differently in people with BDD.

 The thoughts and worries that are part of BDD take up a person's time and drain their energy.
-They never feel OK about how they look, no matter what others say.
-Because of BDD, people often miss out on being with friends, going to school or work, or doing normal activities.
+With BDD, a person never feels OK about how they look, no matter what others say.
+Because of BDD, they often miss out on being with friends, going to school or work, or doing normal activities.
 This can make them feel alone, sad, or depressed.

 Some look for treatments or surgery they don't need, hoping to "fix" a flaw.
 But this doesn't relieve or improve BDD.
-It can be hard for them to see that the problem with BDD is not the way they look.
-It's the skewed way BDD makes them see themselves.
+It can be hard for the person to see that the problem with BDD is not the way they look.
+It's the false way BDD makes them see themselves.

 - Be patient.
-It takes time for CBT therapy and medicines to relieve BDD.
+It takes time and effort for CBT therapy and medicines to relieve BDD.
 Work hard in therapy and don't give up.

 You also can visit online BDD sites for more information and support, such as:Back to Articles